phamanhtu17295/Quantitative-Finance/README.md

 ## Why use it:
-I'm following this plan to prepare for my near-future job: Machine learning engineer.
-I've been building native mobile applications (Android/iOS/Blackberry) since 2011.
-I have a Software Engineering degree, not a Computer Science degree.
+I'm following this plan to prepare for my near-future job: Quantitative Research.
+I've been study and working in Finance Industry since 2013.
+I have a Finance/Investment Banking degree, not a Financial Engineering degree.
 I have an itty-bitty amount of basic knowledge about: Calculus, Linear Algebra, Discrete Mathematics, Probability & Statistics from university.
-Think about my interest in machine learning:
+Think about my interest in Quantitative Finance:

+-
 -   [Can I learn and get a job in Machine Learning without studying CS Master and PhD?](https://www.quora.com/Can-I-learn-and-get-a-job-in-Machine-Learning-without-studying-CS-Master-and-PhD)
     -   _"You can, but it is far more difficult than when I got into the field."_  [Drac Smith](https://www.quora.com/Can-I-learn-and-get-a-job-in-Machine-Learning-without-studying-CS-Master-and-PhD/answer/Drac-Smith?srid=oT0p)
 -   [How do I get a job in Machine Learning as a software programmer who self-studies Machine Learning, but never has a chance to use it at work?](https://www.quora.com/How-do-I-get-a-job-in-Machine-Learning-as-a-software-programmer-who-self-studies-Machine-Learning-but-never-has-a-chance-to-use-it-at-work)
-    -   _"I'm hiring machine learning experts for my team and your MOOC will not get you the job (there is better news below).
-In fact, many people with a master's in machine learning will not get the job because they (and most who have taken MOOCs) do not have a deep understanding that will help me solve my problems."_  [Ross C. Taylor](https://www.quora.com/How-do-I-get-a-job-in-Machine-Learning-as-a-software-programmer-who-self-studies-Machine-Learning-but-never-has-a-chance-to-use-it-at-work/answer/Ross-C-Taylor?srid=oT0p)
 -   [What skills are needed for machine learning jobs?](http://programmers.stackexchange.com/questions/79476/what-skills-are-needed-for-machine-learning-jobs)
     -   _"First, you need to have a decent CS/Math background.
 ML is an advanced topic so most textbooks assume that you have that background.
 Second, machine learning is a very general topic with many sub-specialties requiring unique skills.
 You may want to browse the curriculum of an MS program in Machine Learning to see the course, curriculum and textbook."_  [Uri](http://softwareengineering.stackexchange.com/a/79717)
     -   _"Probability, distributed computing, and Statistics."_  [Hydrangea](http://softwareengineering.stackexchange.com/a/79575)